hexabyte23/QuarkTx/Doc/radio.md

 You can now use one of the commands available (check [Commands](#commands) for details) or use Gui app (still in dev) for Win 10/OSX/Android or IOS.

+#### Battery level calibration

+Depending of [R1 & R2 resistors](# Arduino Nano schema) quality (5% or less), you must calibrate Battery sensor.

+As you may see when you send dump sensors command `d s`, there a special sensor at the end of the list with a ***b*** pin ID

+	Dump
+	Sensors (6)
+	# Pin   Trim    Min     Max
+	0 14	0	0	1023
+	1 15	0	0	1023
+	2 16	0	0	1023
+	3 17	0	0	1023
+	4 2	0	1	1
+	5 3	0	1	1
+	b 21	55	0	1023

+This sensor measure de battery level and must be calibrate to make sure that radio will raise a error signal at the rigth voltage level if battery goes down `BATTERY_RAISE_ALARM_LEVEL` (check [Configuration](#Configuration))

+To do so you must plug a voltmeter between Vcc and GND of your battery connector, then send `i` toggle command to display the voltage level (last colomn), then fine tune the trim xx value by sending as many command `s t b xx` as needed to match the voltmeter value with the last column value.

+The best approach is to make this calibration a little bit upper `BATTERY_RAISE_ALARM_LEVEL` you setup by using a stab power supply.

+***Warning***:: Do not forget to save to EPPROM once calibration step seems ok for you.

 Have fun.

+## Audio settings
+For Teensy 3.2 only

+To be define

 ## Commands